shoeffner/mthesis/src/state_of_the_art.md

 Several +FOSS projects attempt to perform gaze tracking.
-They all have different requirements and use cases: They require webcams, modified webcams, or depth cameras, and they need either images of the full face or just of individual eyes.
+They all have different requirements and use cases: They require webcams, modified webcams, or depth cameras and they need either images of the full face or of individual eyes.
 Most projects only track eyes.
 A comparing overview over the software presented in this section can be found in \Cref{tab:compgazesoft}.

 \begingroup\let\ts\small

 Table: Comparison of open source gaze tracking software.
-Unfortunately not all could be tested, thus the results rely on the respective author's reports. \label{tab:compgazesoft}
+Unfortunately, not all could be tested, thus the results rely on the respective author's reports. \label{tab:compgazesoft}

 \ts Software and Author                \ts Input            \ts Tracks \ts License